eternalseptember/rpi-test/README.md

 * Set the `TIME_ZONE` in `settings.py`.
 * Implemented static files for css and javascript.
 * Enabled image upload to the media folder.
+* Added a description field to categories and updated the category template accordingly.
 * Registered models to the admin panel using the decorator instead of the object.

 ### Admin Panel